COVID-19 lockdown: Fallen truck crushes 6 to death in Lagos

 Tragedy occurred on Tuesday in Lagos when a Dangote Cement silo truck with unknown registration number, while on top speed suddenly, fell on a commercial car, OPEL brand, along Epe-Expressway, crushing six of the seven occupants to death on the spot.

-The victims whose identities were yet to be determined have probably, defied the Presidential directive on the stay at home in the state, which aimed at stopping further spread of the deadly coronavirus, COVID-19, pandemic.
+The victims whose identities were yet to be determined have probably, defied the Presidential directive on stay at home in the state, which aimed at stopping further spread of the deadly Coronavirus, COVID-19, pandemic.

 Fortunately, at press time effort to save the only survivor in the crash, a male adult was ongoing as he was trapped in the crushed car.